-Despite the summer recess, the caravan pursues its art activities and itinerary.
-After introducing art initiation sessions in schools during the academic year, the “ Traveling Art® ” program is delivering courses to young students at the french cultural center, “Institut Français du Liban”, Beirut, from 2 July to 16 August 2019.
+Despite the summer recess, the caravan pursued its art activities and itinerary.
+After introducing art initiation sessions in schools during the academic year, the “ Traveling Art® ” program delivered courses to young students at the french cultural center, “Institut Français du Liban”, Beirut, from 2 July to 16 August 2019.

 “Traveling Art®” is an outreach program focusing on art initiation addressed to schools.

 It is also catered by Fondation Saradar Mobile School.
 This caravan serves as an exhibition facility to display Lebanese artists’ works highlighted by the program, as well as works created by students.
 During the pilot phase, the project will first target schools in Greater Beirut and the cazas of Metn and Kesrewane.

 - Beneficiaries with a first of its kind opportunity to be introduced and educated to various art forms.